Akron Plan: Sunday schools, 1780–1872

 The genesis of the Sunday school occurred in 1780 in Gloucester, England, when philanthropist Robert Raikes arranged for the teaching of a measure of literacy and religious instruction to slum children, most of whom worked six days a week and had Sunday as their only free day.
 The experiment proved successful and was taken up elsewhere; by Raikes's death in 1811, Sunday-school pupils numbered about a quarter-million, throughout the British Isles and in the United States.

 With the passage of time, the exclusive focus on lower-class children was abandoned.
 The expansion to upper classes was pioneered by, among others, noted divine Lyman Beecher, who in about 1830 sent his children to Sunday school, and encouraged his neighbors to do likewise.
 Instruction in reading and writing was dropped, and the schools devoted themselves to religious education.

 Through the first quarter of the 19th century, religious instruction in Sunday schools took the form of rote memorization of extensive passages from the Bible or the catechism; pupils might be tasked with memorizing as many as 300 verses a week.
-In about 1826, this began to give way to a new system, the "selected lesson" or "limited lesson", whereunder all pupils were given the same relatively short excerpt from Scripture to memorize, and were taught the passage's meaning and significance.
+In about 1826, this began to give way to a new system, the "selected lesson" or "limited lesson", wherein all pupils were given the same relatively short excerpt from Scripture to memorize, and were taught the passage's meaning and significance.

 Until about 1860, Sunday school was usually conducted in a single large room, with pupils of all ages learning the same lesson.
 This allowed all members of a family to discuss the lesson at home after church; but it was difficult to devise lessons that would be useful to all members of such a heterogeneous set of pupils, and the mix of ages tended to give rise to disciplinary problems.
 In response to this, and in keeping with the practice in the public schools, Sunday schools began to be divided into grades.
-In 1872, a national convention adopted the Uniform Lesson Plan, whereunder all students would study the same Scriptural passage but would be taught in a manner appropriate to their age.
+In 1872, a national Sunday school convention adopted the Uniform Lesson Plan, wherein all students would study the same Scriptural passage but would be taught in a manner appropriate to their age.